 Saint Louis University provides training and programing throughout the year to foster awareness around issues of sexual misconduct and to work towards the prevention of such behaviors.
-The list below encompasses the training and programming the occurred during the 2016-2017 academic year.
+The list below encompasses the training and programming the occurred during the 2017-2018 academic year-to-date (October 2017).